hitokiri-mata/katacoda-courses/kubernetes-serverless/kubeless/step1.md

 # Install Kubeless #

 As you see, your Kubernetes cluster based on Minikube is started now or will be available shortly.
+Verify it's ready for your use:

+`minikube version && minikube status`{{execute}}

 ## Install Kubeless Controller ##

 Helm is a package manager for Kubernetes and is initialized and ready.

+`helm version`{{execute}}

 A common Helm _chart_ is predefined for installing _Kubeless_.
 This command will allow Helm to find the _Kubeless_ chart:

 `helm repo add incubator https://kubernetes-charts-incubator.storage.googleapis.com/`{{execute}}